 - A shareholders' agreement and family contracts should not be overlooked.
 When a business owner is not the sole shareholder of a business, a shareholders' agreement is an important, but often overlooked, part of an estate plan.
 The agreement generally addresses important business transition issues such as share ownership, the transfer or sales of shares, what happens on the death of a shareholder, and how to deal with disputes among shareholders.
 Beyond a shareholders' agreement, family contracts such as prenuptial or matrimonial agreements can help protect your estate and minimize potential issues or claims.

-While it's never too late to develop and implement an estate plan, we often say to business owners: "Plan early and plan often."
+While it's never too late to develop and implement an estate plan, I often say to business owners: "Plan early and plan often."
 An estate plan is unique and personal to you, so it's wise to revisit your plan as circumstances in your life or business change.
 Planning for the unexpected may not be top of mind, but it does bring peace of mind.

 Publication multilingue